 Outcome 1

-It is the clarity phase for businesses that know something is slowing them down, but do not want to waste time or budget building the wrong thing.
+It is the readiness phase for businesses that want to use AI, but do not want to waste time or budget forcing AI into a workflow that is not ready.

 Outcome 1